 The man veered towards me and smiled back.
 Bright white teeth and milky eyes jumped out from his dark skin.
 He bustled up to my desk, waving a bundle of papers, and plonked himself on the next chair before I could protest.
 He dropped his bag to the floor as he sat down, and I noticed that the brown leather satchel matched his brown leather shoes, but that his clothes were scruffy and didn’t fit properly.

 He smoothed his papers out on the desk and pointed at them, still smiling.

 “Please, you can help?” he asked.

-I was still in a daze from this sudden intrusion, taken aback by the flapping papers and wide eyes.
-I readjusted my chair, restoring some of the personal space he’d waded in to, and frowned down at the documents.
+I was still in a daze from the sudden intrusion, taken aback by the flapping papers and his wide eyes.
+I took a moment to adjust my chair and then frowned down at the documents.

 On the first page was a series of maths questions, covering topics like fractions, ratios, rounding, and mental arithmetic.

 I looked back at him, confused.
 The questions were simple, the sort of thing one learns in primary school, and the man looked to be at least thirty.
-I was unsure what he wanted from me.
-But he kept pointing at the first question and looking at me expectantly.
+I couldn’t work out what he wanted from me.

 “You can help?” he asked again.